antoinech13/Steroid/README.md

 **maxVal** correspond to the maximum value that reference stars automaticly select should not overstep.

 **starPassageOfs** have the same function as **treshOnReduced** for objects and methodes dedicated to detect objects.
 This one is dedicated to stars Passages detection.
 It's, by default, set to 15000, which detect only bright stars but can be set much lower to detect fainter stars.

+**Fifth step:**

+As the photometry is done, the next step is to save results.
+To save plots, when a plot is done using ***plotDif***, a image of it can be save using the button on the window of the plot.
+To save the data, the best function is probably ***ToCsv*** which will save a csv file containing all infomations about the photometry, plus, information on stars passages if detected.
+The CSV file could be use as a backup using the function ***readCsv*** which will load in a **Photometry** the photometry previously done.
+The function ***log*** will build a txt file containing additional informations.

+    phot.toCsv("/path/of/your/directory/myCsv.csv") #save CSV file

+in an other script (or in the same), to reload a CSV file:

+    phot = Photometry()  # this line is only needed if you didn't build any Photometry object before (in a new script for exemple)
+                         # no need detector object as here we are just loading previous photometry.

+    phot.readCsv("/path/of/your/directory/myCsv.csv")